geodesignhub/OSM-Evaluations-Builder/README.md

-# Geodesignhub Openstreetmap Evaluation Maps Builder
+# Geodesignhub OSM Evaluation Maps Builder
 This program uses Openstreetmap data from [Trimble Marketplace](https://market.trimbledata.com/) to develop Evaluation maps for [Geodesignhub](https://www.geodesignhub.com/).
 It uses simple rules to parse the existing data and build evaluation maps that can be used directly on Geodesignhub.

-Making evaluation maps is the most time consuming part of a Geodesign study.
-Using this script it can be automated.
+Making evaluation maps is the most time consuming part of a Geodesign study, using this script it can be automated.
 The following evaluation maps are generated:

 * Residential (RES)
 * Commerce (COM)